Archive for the ‘News’ Category

 Friday, May 11th, 2018

-Wells Cathedral Choir’s new CD of works by renowned American composer, Gary Davison, is now available.
+Wells Cathedral Choir’s new CD of works by renowned American composer, Gary Davison, is now available from the Cathedral’s Music Office and the Cathedral Shops.

 Awake, my Soul is the second recording that the Cathedral choir has made by Davison.
 All the tracks are first recordings of pieces written for and premiered by Wells Cathedral Choir, including Davison’s setting of the Requiem Mass.
 Alongside the choir are Philip Dukes (viola), Rachael Lloyd (mezzo-soprano), and David Bednall (organ).